cavani12345/Advanced-Databases/README.md

 ## Purpose

 This repository serves as a central hub for all assignments completed as part of the **Advanced Database** module.
-The repository is organized into multiple base folders, each representing a specific assignment, referred to as **CATs** (e.g., `CAT1`, `CAT2`, etc.).
+The repository is organized into multiple base folders, each representing a specific assignment, referred to as **CATs** (e.g., `CAT`, `Assignment`, `Exam`.).

 Each CAT folder contains all relevant files for that assignment, including SQL scripts and additional resources such as screenshots